Seafood Chowder with Green Chilies

 *Russet potatoes work best for chowders.

-**Mild green chilies like Anaheim or Ancho are best.
-You can substitute a chopped jalapeno pepper for some of the chilies if you'd like your chowder spicier.
+**Mild green chilies like Anaheim, Poblano or Hatch are best.
+You can substitute a chopped jalapeño pepper for some of the chilies if you’d like your chowder spicier.

 Nutrition